Your Rental Arbitrage Exit Strategy Determines Whether You Leave Rich or Broke

 Exit Week

-- Final walkthroughs with landlords (document everything)
+- Final walkthroughs with property owners (document everything with timestamped photos)

-- Transfer all accounts, logins, and vendor relationships
+- Transfer all accounts, logins, and vendor relationships to buyer

 - Collect security deposit refunds